williamlouth/D-Scan-docs/source/graphs/maxpool.rst

 maxpool predections
 -------------------------
 ### model

-the model used for these predictions.
+the model used for these predictions. thing

 .. image:: _static/predictions/maxpool_0.png
         :width: 800